PedroGaya/hellblazers/quickstart-sections/spreads/player/07-crew-creation.md

 Each provides a procedure for setting it up.
 In general:

 - **Traits**: Your shared traits as a crew expand your vantage when _working together_.
 Choose two that match and one that doesn't.
-- **Goals**: Shared by the group, may be represented with a pool.
-Choose or write at least one.
+- **Purpose**: Why are you a crew?
+What are your goals?
+What do you believe in?
+Answers are shared by the group.
+Write at least one.
 - **Hideout**: Pick a place for your base of operations.
 Be wary of factions already there.
 - **Upgrades**: Your **assets**, **contacts** or **cohorts** - Anything that bolster your capabilities as a crew.
 Choose two.
 - **Reputation**: Determine your starting reputations based on assets and hideout.